 Keep the pump in AUTO mode.
 Pump operates on a float switch.

 Water level at 1.5'-2.0'.

 Elevation can be changed by adjusted stops on float guide shaft in front of trash rack.

-Turn selector switch from OFF to AUTO (pump can also be operated manually).
+- 1. Turn selector switch from OFF to AUTO (pump can also be operated manually). - 2.
 Check sight glass for proper oil lubrication.
 (6 -10 drops per minute)

-Trash rack - Check and clean as needed.
 Check stuffing box oil reservoir - Fill as needed with Turbine Oil 68